-- (1) Option 3 The Part I test to be replaced by an MOT issued by a Council nominated testing station be approved; - (2) Authority be delegated to the Licensing Manager, in consultation with the Chairman of the Licensing Committee to exclude certificates from other testing stations to protect the safety of the public using licensed Hackney Carriages or Private Hire Vehicles; - (3) The requirement for the Part II test to be undertaken by a suitably qualified vehicle mechanic at a nominated testing station, be retained; and - (4) Authority be delegated to the Licensing Manager, in consultation with the Chairman of the Committee, to ascertain the suitability of interested businesses with a view to appointing at least one additional nominated testing station.
+- Option 3 The Part I test to be replaced by an MOT issued by a Council nominated testing station - be approved; - (2) The requirement for the Part II test to be undertaken by a suitably qualified vehicle mechanic at a nominated testing station, be retained; - (3) Authority be delegated to the Licensing Manager, in consultation with the Chairman of the Committee, to ascertain the suitability of interested businesses with a view to appointing at least one additional nominated testing station; and - (4) Priority be given to appointing a nominated testing station located outside of Taunton but within the Council's administrative area.

-40. Application procedure for licensing of brand new vehicles as Hackney Carriages or for Private Hire
+7. Application procedure for licensing of brand new vehicles as Hackney Carriages or for Private Hire